Marla (unit)

 A marla is a unit of area used in the Indian subcontinent.
 Marla is equal to 30.25 square yard or 272.25 square feet.
 20 marla is equals to one Kanal and 160 marla is one Acre.

 Description

 British raj standard marla

 The marla is a traditional unit of area that is used in India, Pakistan and Bangladesh.
-The marla was standardized under British Raj] to be equal to the square rod, or 272.25 square feets, 30.25 square yards, or 25.292853 square metres.
+The marla was standardized under British Raj to be equal to the square rod, or 272.25 square feet, 30.25 square yards, or 25.292853 square metres.
 It is exactly 1/160 Acre and 1/20 Kanal.

 Differing marla measurements standards in India and Pakistan

 The definition of marla varies between India and Pakistan.
 In India, the unit was standardized to 25 square yards.
 Its use in India is in decline, with the guz, square meter, acre and hectare being the more commonly used units.
 Bangladesh uses the same definition of marla as in India.
 In most of Pakistan, it is still equal to the British defined 30.25 sq yards, The old British definition of marla is often referred to as a "big marla" in India.